xyliatgithub/IntroInfoSec-2025/lab2/README.md

 # Lab Assignment 2

-In this lab, each student team will complete several tasks in _Packet Sniffing and Spoofing_ and _TCP/IP Attack_ lab modules using SEED Lab Ubuntu 20.04 VM for Intel users and Ubuntu 22.04 for Apple Silicon users.
+In this lab, each student team will complete several tasks in the _Packet Sniffing and Spoofing_ and _TCP/IP Attack_ lab modules.

 ## Recommended background

 Basic knowledge of computer networking is recommended.
-To get the most out of this lab, you might wish to work with someone who has experience in computer networking (e.g., TCP/IP, socket programming) and/or spend some time learning about it.
+To get the most out of this lab, you needto have experience in computer networking (e.g., TCP/IP, socket programming) and/or spend some time learning about it.
 Additionally, familiarity with Docker networking configurations is important, as the lab may involve setting up and troubleshooting network communication between Docker containers.

 ## Environment Setup